Start Trading Now Get Started

 Trailing Stop Loss

-This can work, but should also not be applied until the trade is in profit by at least 3 times the stop loss, and the size of the trail should be based upon volatility.
+This can work, but a trailing stop loss should only be applied when the trade is in profit by at least 3 times the stop loss, and the size of the trail should be based upon volatility

 Technical Stop Loss Adjustment